MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 1. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.

-1. Copy the passcode, paste it into the OME portal and select **Continue**.
+1. Copy the passcode, paste it into the'portal and select **Continue**.

 1. Review the encrypted message.

-You have successfully tested the modified default OME template with deactivated social IDs.
+You have successfully tested the modified default'template with deactivated social IDs.

 ## Task 4 – Create custom branding template

 Protected messages sent by your organizations finance department require special branding, including customized introduction and body texts and a Disclaimer link in the footer.
 The finance messages shall also expire after seven days.
-In this task, you will create a new custom OME configuration and create a transport rule to apply the OME configuration to all mail sent from the finance department.
+In this task, you will create a new custom'configuration and create a transport rule to apply the'configuration to all mail sent from the finance department.

 1. You should still be logged into your Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin**, and there should still be an open PowerShell window with Exchange Online connected.